vedanti06/Springboot-url_shortner/README.md

 - **Backend**: Spring Boot + Spring Data JPA (Hibernate) + **H2 file DB**
 - **Frontend**: React (Vite) — simple UI to shorten URLs

-The implementation is intentionally minimal, but the README is written from a **system design perspective** (how it works now, and how you scale it later).

----

 ## What the system does

 ### Functional requirements (MVP)